suhatanriverdi/ecommerce-web-app-react/README.md

 ---

-⚠️ This project is still ongoing, and we're almost there!<br>
+⚠️ This project is still ongoing, and I'm almost there!<br>
 The shopping cart functionality is the last major feature remaining.
 Stay tuned for the final release. 🚀